riedyw/PoshFunctions/Markdown/Get-LongName.md

 * use Scripting.FileSystemObject comobject to get the shortname of the item
 * if switch -IncludeInput output an object with the LongName, ShortName and ItemType (File or Folder)

+* updated function so Test-Path, Resolve-Path, Get-Item use -LiteralPath vs -Path

 ## RELATED LINKS